10 Best Leadership Skills Every Professional Needs in 2026

 2. Technology & AI Literacy

-Talent in 2025 will need to ride the wave of AI.
+Talent in 2026 will need to ride the wave of AI.
 71% of CEOs in Korn Ferry’s 2025 Global Workforce Survey are confident that AI will add value to their worth within three years.
 Leaders today must have first-hand experience with AI and new technology.
+Organizations building this capability at scale are investing in structured workforce upskilling solutions that move beyond awareness training to hands-on AI literacy programs embedded in daily workflows.
 This skill enables them to identify improvements in efficiency, anticipate risk, shape responsible use of AI, and increase the agility and creativity of decision-making.

 This leads to more effective decision-making and facilitated groups of de-drudged work.
 Amazon’s early implementation of AI to maximize logistics set industry standards and pushed hyper-growth revenue, demonstrating tech know-how pays.